Luxury 3-bedroom self-catering cottage on Corsewall Estate (Sleeps 6, 4 or 2)

 Forming the west wing of the 18th Century Corsewall House, Garden Cottage has wonderful sea views across Loch Ryan.

 The living area downstairs is open plan with a stylish kitchen including a Belfast sink and large dining table.
 The spacious sitting room is south facing and overlooks the extensive estate gardens, which in spring burst with colour from the rhododendrons and azaleas.
+The sitting room has an electric wood burning style stove.
 There is a double bedroom on the ground floor with an en suite bathroom.
 There is also a shower room & WC and a utility room.
 A traditional wooden staircase leads upstairs to a twin and a double bedroom with a bathroom and en suite shower respectively.

 We’ve got lots to keep children busy outdoors on the estate.
 The woods immediately beside the lawns close to Garden Cottage and Stables Cottages are a dedicated children’s fun zone.
 There’s a 60-foot zip wire, which has been well tested by children (and some adults) alike!
 Next door, there’s also a climbing frame, which comes complete with a climbing wall, lookout house with binoculars to spot pirates/baddies, a very whizzy slide, three swings, including one for toddlers and a terrific back to back glider.
 Additionally, kids can bounce to their heart’s content on the 14-foot trampoline on the edge of the lawns.
 There’s a campfire area in the woods – perfect for toasting marshmallows.
 We have a two man tent which guests can pitch in the woods so children can have an outside night adventure and get closer to the great outdoors.
 Finally, for smaller children, we have wendy house with a toy cooker and lots of picnic/cooking paraphernalia and a pretty veranda.